On widely degenerate \textit{p}-Laplace equations with symmetric data: Introduction

-in the set $\{ \abs{ \nabla u_p} > 1\}$.\\ In order to prove previous Theorem, we argue by approximation introducing a suitable family of uniformly elliptic problems.
-For such problems we are legitimate to use the result by Talenti (\cite{Tal}) that, under our assumption on $f$, allows us to write explicitely their solutions.
-It's worth noting that we consider data with radial symmetry, without imposing any smallness assumptions.
-This symmetry, in fact, facilitate the formulation of the expression for the solution $u^{\varepsilon}_p$.\\ Once we have such expression, we show that a suitable function of the gradient of these solutions, which vanishes in the degeneracy set of \eqref{1}, strongly converges to the same function calculated along the gradient of the solution to \eqref{1}.
-At this point we are able to express $\nabla u_p$ outside the unit ball and our expression of the solutions can be extended to the whole $\mathbb{R}^N$.
-Actually, it is well know that widely degenerate problems lose the uniqueness of their solution and here, through a direct calculation, we can choose the function at \eqref{MIAsolu} as a solution to \eqref{1} in the whole $\mathbb{R}^N.$\\ Once Theorem \ref{Teo1} is proven and we selected $u_p$ as its solution, we can analyze the asymptotic behaviour of $u_p$ as $p \to 1^+.$ Actually, arguing as in \cite{Merc}, we are able to establish the following\\
+a.e. in the set $\{ \abs{ \nabla u_p} > 1\}$.\\ In order to prove the previous Theorem, we argue by approximation introducing a suitable family of uniformly elliptic problems.
+For such problems we are legitimate to use the result by Talenti (\cite{Tal}) that, under our assumption on $f$, allows us to write explicitely their solutions $u_{\varepsilon, p }$ for $p\geq2$.
+Next we demonstrate, through a direct calculation, that this expression represents the solution also for $1<p<2$.
+After this, we show that a suitable function of the gradient of these solutions, which vanishes in the degeneracy set of \eqref{1}, strongly converges to the same function calculated along the gradient of the solution to \eqref{1}.
+More precisely we show that

+At this point we are able to express $\nabla u_p$ outside the unit ball and this expression can be extended to the whole $B_R$. \\Actually, it is well know that widely degenerate problems lose the uniqueness of their solution and here, through a direct calculation, we can choose the function at \eqref{MIAsolu} as a solution to \eqref{1} in the whole $B_R$.
+As a matter of fact, it is possible to have infinitely many different solutions because the operator vanishes in the unit ball.
+Since every solution works, we opt for the one we found previously.\\ It is well known that for solutions to the equation in \eqref{1}, no more than Lipschitz regularity can be expected, even in the case $f=0$.
+In fact, every Lipschitz continuous function with Lipschitz constant less than or equal to 1 is a solution to

+Also, we would like to mention that even when the datum is different from zero, the Lipschitz regularity of the solution holds if the datum belongs to a space smaller than $L^{N}$ \cite{I13, BraLinf, Bra}.\\ Here, as a consequence of Theorem \ref{Teo1}, we immediately obtain the higher integrability for the gradient of the weak solution and its boundedness under weaker assumption of $f$ with respect to the existing literature \cite{I12, Bra}.
+Indeed, the following holds \begin{cor} Let $u_p \in W_0^{1,p}(B_R)$ be a solution of \eqref{1}.
+If $f \in L^{r, \infty}(B_R)$ radially decreasing, then